-vh% The handle of the view for which the type is required.
-If omitted the function returns information about the current view.

-Returns The type of the view.
-View types are:

-0 File view A data view showing one frame at a time from a CFS data file.
+ViewKind() Thi s function returns the t ype of a view or of the current view.
+Types 5-7 are reserved.
+U U Func ViewKind({vh%}); vh% The handle of the view for which the type is required.
+If omitted the funct returns information about the current view.
+Ret urns The type of the v iew.
+Possible view types are: 0 File view A data view showing one frame at a time from a CFS data file.
 Access to any frame in the file is possible for analysis etc. 1 Text view A view holding a text file for editing.
 2 Output sequence A view holding an output sequence file.
 3 Script view A view holding a script file.
-4 Memory view A data view created by a $\texttt{SetXXX}()$ command, similar to a file view but wholly held in memory.
-8 External text file An invisible view for use with routines ${\tt Read()}$ and ${\tt Print()}$.
+4 Memory view A data view created by a SetXXX() command, similar to a file view but wholly held in memory.
+8 External text file An invisible view for use with routines Read() and Print().
 9 External binary file An invisible view for use by BRead(), BWrite() etc. 10 Application window The Signal program window.
 11 Other types Other views with handles, such as the Status bar, and Toolbar, which can be made visible or invisible.
-12 XY view An XY view showing sets of XY data points.

-These include the cursor windows.

-The return value if the vh% parameter value is invalid.

-See also: App(), ChanKind(), FileOpen(), View(), ViewList()
+12 XY view An XY view showing sets of XY data points. -1 Unknown type These include the cursor windows. -2 Invalid handle The return value if the vh% parameter value is invalid.
+See also: App(), Chank Cind(), FileOpen(), View(), ViewList()